n778509775/NWCQ/README.md

 ***function.py***: Data preprocessing, definition of MMD and some functions that implement visualization<br />

 ### data
-As for our private MALDI MS data, although our original collected sample data are not public, the preprocessed versions belong to the first two projects are shared in the corresponding data folder:<br />
+As for our two MALDI MS data, although our original collected sample data are not public, the preprocessed versions belong to the first two projects are shared in the corresponding data folder:<br />
    ***"1.csv", "2.csv", "3.csv"...***: Every batches of the data in the corresponding project.<br />
-The public scRNA-seq dataset can be obtained directly from the published link in the original text, and we also provide the corresponding GEO number in the article.

 **NOTE:** Each project is runing in the corresponding directory.
 The loss curve can be viewed in the corresponding plots folder.<br />